Wolfizen/FusionFallLinux/README.md

 ### Installing via a shell script

-First, download and install the following packages: `wine-staging`, `winetricks`.
+First, download and install the following packages: `wine-staging`, `winetricks`, and optionally `dxvk` plus its Vulkan dependencies.
 Then, run the installer: `$ ./FusionFallRetro_Install.sh`
 Finally, use either the .desktop file or the .sh file (your preference!) to start the launcher.

-If you wish to modify the Wine insllation folder from the default, override `WINEPREFIX` before running.
+I have found that this game runs best with [DXVK](https://github.com/doitsujin/dxvk) installed.
+The script will report the status of DXVK and enable it automatically if detected.
+One can disable automatic installation by passing `-dxvk` as an argument, or force installation with `+dxvk`.

+If you wish to modify the Wine installation folder from the default, override the `WINEPREFIX` environment variable before running.
 An example: `$ WINEPREFIX="$HOME/bin/FusionFall" ./FusionFallRetro_Install.sh`

 ### Installing via Lutris